-Elizabeth Lippy became the Assistant Director of the Trial Advocacy Program in 2010 after assisting as a coach for the Mock Trial Honors Society in 2009.
+Elizabeth Lippy is the Associate Director of the Trial Advocacy Program.
+She was the Assistant Director from 2010 to 2018.
 Originally from the Philadelphia, Pennsylvania area, she comes from her own private practice from the law firm of Fairlie & Lippy, P.C. where she focused her practice on Criminal Defense and Civil Litigation.
 Ms. Lippy has successfully tried numerous cases before a Judge and Jury.
 She was a member of the Schreyer Honors Program at the Pennsylvania State University, where she graduated in 2000 with a major in Speech Communication and a minor in German.
 Her major, Speech Communication, has helped her immensely in trial work, as a main focus of her undergraduate studies was linguistics and the art of speech.
 After graduating from Penn State, Ms. Lippy was awarded an academic scholarship and attended Temple University James E. Beasley School of Law.

 Brittany Gail Thomas